ASR: Attention-alike Structural Re-parameterization: Introduction

 this situation can be decoupled in training and inference processing using SRP.
 For example, during training, $\mathbf{Conv}_{\theta}(x) + \mathbf{Conv}_{\hat{\theta}}(x)$ can be equivalently transformed into $\mathbf{Conv}_{\theta+\hat{\theta}}(x)$ during inference, enabling the model performance of two convolutional filters to be achieved with only one convolutional filter.
 Another example about batch normalization (BN) is $\mathbf{BN}_{\theta}(\mathbf{Conv}_{\hat{\theta}}(x))$ can be equivalently transformed into $\mathbf{Conv}_{\hat{\theta},a,b}(x)$ during inference, where $a$ and $b$ are constants related to $\theta$.
-Based on the idea of Eq.(\ref{eq:ccs}), although previous SRP methods have successfully integrated various neural network components, including normalization methods, multi-branch convolution, global pooling, etc., existing methods are currently unable to integrate self-attention modules, which are widely used in deep learning applications.
-This is due to the fact that the self-attention module $\mathbf{T}_{\theta}$ , as illustrated in Fig.\ref{fig:struc} (a), acts on the backbone network in a multiplicative manner (usually is the element-wise multiplication $\odot$), and the module's output is also input-dependent during inference.
-As these reasons, usually, for a given transformation $g$, we have
+Based on the idea of Eq.~(\ref{eq:ccs}), although previous SRP methods have successfully integrated various neural network components, including normalization methods, multi-branch convolution, global pooling, etc., existing methods are currently unable to be applied to attention modules, which are widely used in deep learning applications.
+This is due to the fact that the attention module $\mathbf{T}_{\theta}$ , as illustrated in Fig.~\ref{fig:struc} (a), acts on the backbone network with an inherent multiplicative manner~\cite{fu2019dual,hou2021coordinate,gao2019global,huangattns,zhong2023lsas,huang2023scalelong,cao2019gcnet,liang2022balancing,zhang2020resnest,qin2021fcanet} (usually is the element-wise multiplication $\odot$), and the module's output is also input-dependent during inference.
+Therefore, usually, for any given transformation $g$, we have

-The Eq.(\ref{eq:attno}) reveals that the self-attention module is not directly compatible with the existing SRP's paradigm, which means that the widely used self-attention networks may limit the scenario and scope of SRP.
-Therefore, there is a question: \ul{Can we incorporate the effectiveness of self-attention mechanisms into SRP in an indirect way?} To answer this question, we first propose an interesting phenomenon that occurs in different datasets, network structures, and channel attention modules, that is
+Eq.~(\ref{eq:attno}) reveals that the attention module is not directly compatible with the existing SRP's paradigm, which means that the widely used attention networks may limit the scenarios and scope of SRP.
+However, attention modules have an unignorable impact on inference.
+Despite their few parameters, as shown in Table~\ref{tab:fps}, attention modules can drastically slow inference speed due to complex computations.

+Therefore, there is a question: \textit{\textbf{Can we incorporate the effectiveness of attention mechanisms into SRP in an indirect way? }}To answer this question, we first find and verify a counter-intuitive phenomenon that occurs in different datasets, network structures, and attention modules, that is